By Ashok Prasad, Founder, Niyyam

 What is a SIP Return Calculator?

-A SIP return calculator is a financial tool that helps you estimate the future value of your investments based on:
+A SIP return calculator is a financial tool that helps investors estimate:

 • Investment duration